How to build and improve your employer brand in the digital services sector?

 To analyze the perception of your it consulting employer brand, you can adopt for a combination of approaches.

-First of all, you need to establish the precise topics on which you want to understand people's perceptions.
+It is first necessary to establish the specific topics on which you want to understand people's perception of them.
 The subjects chosen must therefore be those on which you will have the means to act.
-You can create a list of points to review around the themes of well-being at work, flexibility in the workplace, the value of assignments, learning and training, career development, and finally, the financial aspects of packages.
+You can create a list of points to review around the themes of well-being at work, flexibility in work, the interest of assignments, learning and training, career development, and finally, the financial aspects of packages.

-To define the impact of each of these topics and go further in prioritizing them, you can determine an impact score internally based on your knowledge of the subject.
-You can also use a survey of your target audience to obtain an even more reliable result.
+To define the impact of each of these topics and go further in prioritization, you can internally determine an impact score based on your knowledge of the topic.
+You can also rely on a survey carried out among your target to obtain an even more reliable result.

 Analyze

-The next step is to define the sources that will enable you to draw conclusions about the perception of your employer brand.
-You can seek information from a variety of sources:
+You then need to define the sources that will allow you to learn about the perception of your employer brand.
+You can search for information through multiple sources:

-• employee or former employee reviews on dedicated sites such as Glassdoor ;
+• reviews from employees or former employees on dedicated sites such as Glassdoor;

-• a questionnaire sent to candidates corresponding to your target group;
+• a questionnaire launched among candidates corresponding to your target;

-• a survey sent to freelancers - if you work with them on a regular basis.
+• A survey sent to freelancers – if you work with them regularly.

 You can then combine all these sources to obtain more data and a more reliable statistical approach.
 When you choose to send out questionnaires, remember to provide for the anonymization of responses.
 Anonymous feedback is systematically less biased than when you have to reveal your identity.

-Questionnaires must be well constructed to ensure clear scoring.
-Questions should be mostly closed-ended, to leave as little room for interpretation as possible.
-On the other hand, this is also an opportunity to ask more open-ended questions to obtain suggestions on the most important actions to take.
+Questionnaires must be well constructed to allow for clear scores.
+The questions must be mostly closed to leave as little room as possible for interpretation.
+On the other hand, it is also an opportunity to ask more open-ended questions to get suggestions on the most important actions to take.

-Once the feedback has been obtained, you can clearly identify the strengths and weaknesses of your employer brand.
-You can put a perception rating against each of the topics you study.
+Once you have received feedback, you have the means to clearly identify the strengths and weaknesses of your employer brand.
+You can put a perception notation in front of each of the topics you study.

-With the help of this scorecard, you now have a concrete view of how your employer brand is perceived on each of the subjects studied, as well as their impact on your image.
-You now have all the key elements in hand to build an effective action plan to improve your employer brand.
+With the help of this scorecard, you now have concrete visibility of the perception of your employer brand on each of the subjects studied, but also of their impact on your image.
+You therefore have all the turnkey elements in hand to build an effective action plan to improve your employer brand.

 Develop an attractive employer value proposition

-The war for talent in the consulting and digital sectors requires you to create an employer brand that is both attractive and differentiating.
-If you don't differentiate in this area, your employer brand will be lost in the shuffle, and you won't be able to reap the full benefits.
+The war for talent in the consulting and digital sector requires you to create a particularly attractive employer brand, but also differentiating.
+Without differentiation work on this aspect, your employer brand will be drowned in the common image and you will not be able to reap all the benefits.

 Identification of corporate values and culture

-The main pillar of the employer brand is the company's corporate values and culture.
-While it is possible to accentuate and communicate better around these subjects, it is not possible to invent these elements or other actions.
-A company's values are very closely linked to its culture. linked to the approach and values of management, and especially of the company's founders.
+The main pillar of employer branding comes from corporate values and culture.
+While it is possible to emphasize and better communicate around these subjects, it is not possible to invent these elements or other actions.
+The values of a company are indeed very strongly linked to the approach and values of the management, and in particular, of the founders of a company.

-We mustn't fall into the trap of trying to invent from scratch a culture and values that are not aligned with management's vision, otherwise all the communication will be in vain, and the initial effect will quickly fade away.
-On the contrary, management needs to carry out an in-depth reflection to establish the current and future values that will be aligned with the company's long-term strategy and the convictions of its leaders.
+We must therefore not fall into the trap of wanting to invent from scratch a culture and values that would not be aligned with the vision of the management, otherwise all the communication will be in vain, and the initial effect will quickly fall away.
+On the contrary, management must conduct a deep reflection to establish current and future values that will be aligned with the company's long-term strategy and the convictions of its leaders.

-We need to restrict the number of values selected and promoted to ensure that communication around them remains convincing.
-It's not enough to communicate about values; they must be truly lived within the company if they are to remain consistent.
-Finally, they must also be simple so that everyone can understand them, both internally and externally.
+The number of values retained and put forward must be restricted so that the communication around them remains convincing.
+It is not enough to communicate about your values, they must be truly lived within the company to remain coherent.
+Finally, they must also be simple so that everyone can understand them internally, as well as externally.

 Creating a differentiating employer value proposition

-In a competitive sector like digital, where the war for talent is raging, it's imperative that you have a strong employer value proposition that's different from your competitors.
-Above all, it must not leave candidates indifferent!
-You need to emphasize the specific aspects that your company brings to the table.
+In a competitive sector such as digital where the war for talent is raging, it is imperative that you have a strong employer value proposition that is different from your competitors.
+It must not leave the candidates indifferent!
+You need to emphasize the specific aspects that your company brings.

 • On corporate culture

 Explain how you maintain a collaborative and dynamic spirit.
-Emphasize your values and get your employees to testify on these subjects.
-Your employees are young: show them how you organize social events to encourage informal meetings and exchanges between colleagues.
+Insist on your values and have your employees testify on these subjects.
+Your employees are young: show them how you organize moments of conviviality conducive to meetings and informal exchanges between colleagues.

-The project-based working and the ability to work on different subjects is an element that should be used as an opportunity an opportunity for your value proposition.
-But you also need to be able to offer your employees this diversity of assignments.
-If so, you can describe how your company can enable them to to work on challenging, high-impact high-impact projects.
+Working in project mode and the ability to work on different topics is an element that should be used as an opportunity for your value proposition.
+However, you must be able to offer this diversity of assignments to your employees.
+If so, you can describe how your company can enable them to work on challenging, high-impact projects.

 • On training and development

-Set up training and professional to help your employees progress in their careers and acquire new skills.
+Set up training and professional development projects to help your employees advance in their careers and learn new skills.

 • On flexibility and work-life balance

-Authorize telecommuting by setting clear rules that make it possible to flexibility.
+Authorize teleworking by setting clear rules that allow for greater flexibility.
 Focus on employee well-being.

 • On recognition and rewards

-Set up recognition programs to ensure that employee successes are systematically recognized and shared.
+Implement recognition programs to ensure that employee successes are consistently recognized and shared.
 They need to feel that good work is recognized and appreciated.

-There are many other ways in which you can make your employer brand a differentiator that helps you recruit and retain employees longer.
+There are many other aspects on which you can make your employer brand a differentiator that allows you to facilitate your recruitment and keep your employees longer.

 The choice of values and actions in favor of employees must be fully aligned with the expectations of potential employees.

-The expectations of potential future employees vary widely, depending on the sector, the level of education, the career development opportunities offered by the sector, and many other criteria.
+The expectations of potential future employees vary greatly depending on the branch of business, the level of education, the possible professional development offered by the sector, and many other criteria.

-As in marketing, you need to the profile of potential employees and their and their expectations to make the right employer branding choices in order to satisfy your employeesboth current and future.
+As in marketing, it is necessary to know the profile of potential employees and their expectations to make the right choices in terms of employer branding in order to satisfy your employees, current and future.

-For consulting activities and IT Services, we also need to take into account how values are perceived in the agendas of candidates and employees.
-With a workforce that is often younger on average than in most other sectors, we need to promote values that resonate with candidates just out of school and often display a strong ambition for personal growth, but also an assumed a commitment to well-being.
+For consulting activities and IT Services, it is also necessary to take into account the way in which values are perceived in the agenda of candidates and employees.
+With a workforce that is often younger on average than in most other sectors, it is necessary to promote values that resonate with candidates who have just finished their studies and often display a strong ambition for personal growth, but also an assumed desire for well-being.

 Prioritize transparent, open communication

-Your employer brand can increase the number of job applications by over 50%, according to a study published by Welcome To The Jungle media.
-But to achieve these results, you need to know how to communicate this employer brand so that it grows and becomes known to candidates.
-It also needs to be constantly realigned and adjusted to be as consistent as possible with the reality of life in the company for employees, and thus accommodate current issues.
-This is why management must take steps to strengthen communication around the employer brand, and open channels for employees to report discrepancies between what is communicated and the reality of the facts.
+Your employer brand has the ability to increase the number of applications by more than 50%, according to a study published by the media Welcome To The Jungle.
+But to obtain these results, you have to know how to communicate about this employer brand so that it grows and is known to candidates.
+It must also be constantly realigned and adjusted to be as consistent as possible with the reality of life in the company for employees, and thus accommodate current issues.
+This is why management must take measures to strengthen communication around the employer brand, and open channels for employees to report the discrepancies between what is communicated and the reality of the facts.

-Make sure your company communicates transparently about its vision, goals, successes and challenges.
-Show that you encourage open exchange and value everyone's ideas and contributions.
+Ensure that your company communicates transparently about its vision, goals, successes, and challenges.
+Show that you encourage open exchange and value each other's ideas and contributions.

-Employees must be given the means to express themselves fearlessly and frequently on these subjects.
-Either through employee surveys, or by organizing dedicated feedback sessions in which employees give specific feedback on the subjects of life at work and their well-being in the company in general.
+Employees need to be empowered to speak up fearlessly and frequently on these topics.
+Either through employee surveys, or by organizing dedicated feedback in which employees give feedback specifically on the topics of life at work and their well-being in the company in general.

-Of course, managers need to be empowered and trained in the approach.
-This will enable them to be totally open to employee feedback, and prevent negative feedback from generating consequences for the employee, otherwise feedback will quickly become biased, or even useless.
+Of course, managers must be empowered and trained in the approach.
+This will allow them to be completely open to employee feedback, and prevent negative feedback from having a consequence for the employee, otherwise feedback will quickly become biased or even useless.

 Use effective internal communication channels

-In a digital services company, it's more difficult to get together regularly at the office, as teams are often dispersed across agencies and customer sites, and opportunities to exchange ideas are rarer.
-The key is to create effective internal communication channels.
+In a digital services company, it is more difficult to meet regularly in the office, because teams are often dispersed in branches, at customers' sites, and opportunities to exchange ideas are rarer.
+This lack must therefore be compensated for by creating effective internal communication channels.

-Teams should be brought together as often as possible forteam-building events.
-Offer internal communications tools that facilitate internal exchanges, even when employees are working for a customer for several months.
+Teams should be brought together as often as possible at team building events.
+It is necessary to offer internal communication tools that facilitate internal exchanges, even when employees work for several months at a client.

-You also need to choose tools that make it easy to collaborate: allow employees to position themselves on future customer needs, indicate the skills they wish to improve, or enable managers to send project participation proposals to their teams.
+You should also choose tools that make it easy to collaborate : allowing employees to position themselves on future customer needs, to indicate the skills they want to improve, or to allow managers to send proposals for participation in projects to their teams.

 Employees need to feel part of the company, so it's imperative to keep them informed of company news through regular e-mails, newsletters or an intranet.

-You can also give them the means to see what projects other employees are working on and when they'll be in the office.
+You can also give them the means to see what projects other employees are staffed on and when they will be in the office.

 Develop a recruitment and promotion strategy